 Results of CFA and ESEM

-All measurement models for the facets were fitting well, results can be found in Table 3.
-In this table both five-item facets and multiple-item facets are presented with their respectve model fit measures.
-The 5-item facets normally outperform the multiple-item facet versions regarding model fit.
+All measurement models for the facets fitted well, results can be found in Table 3.
+In this table both models with five items only and models with all items are presented with their respective model fit.
+The 5-item facets normally outperform the models including all items regarding model fit.

 < Table 3 here caption=“Model fit for each facet”)>

-The exploratory structural equation model (ESEM) of the final model with all five domains fit (Marsh et al., 2010)s approximately with CFI = .87, RMSEA = .072, SRMR = .036.
-As you can see in Table 4 nearly all facets load significantly on their intended domain.
-Some cross loadings can be found as they are plausible with ESEM procedures.
-However, in any case the number of cross loadings is high nor unconsistent with the facet content.
+The exploratory structural equation model (ESEM) of the final model with all five domains yielded an acceptable fit (Marsh et al., 2010): CFI = .87, RMSEA = .072, SRMR = .036.
+As you can see in Table 4 nearly all facets loaded significantly on their intended domain.
+Some cross loadings emerged as is typical for ESEM procedures.

 < Table 4 here caption=“ESEM factor scores”)>